gnolang/blog/posts/2024-05-22_gno-studio-intro/README.md

 [here](https://gno.studio/connect/view/gno.land/r/gnostudio/gnoyourdate?network=test3#Vote) to access the ‘gnoyourdate’ poll.
 Once you’ve ensured that Adena wallet is connected, here’s what to do next:

 1. Select when you first heard about Gno.land:
+   _Ensure your chosen option is marked as 'True (Yes)' and all others as 'False (No)' to validate your vote._
    - This month
    - This year
    - One or two years ago
    - Since inception
-   - _Ensure your chosen option is marked as 'True (Yes)' and all others as 'False (No)' to validate your vote._
 2. After making your selection, hit the ‘Call’ button to execute the transaction via your [Adena wallet](https://www.adena.app/).
 If you need help getting set up, you can visit the [Adena docs](https://docs.adena.app/user-guide/sign-in).